The History of St Cuthbert's

 Mrs Gillin takes the reins

 With the retirment of Mrs Wilder at Christmas 2012, Mrs Gillin was appointed Headteacher from New Year's Day 2013.
 She very quickly put her own stamp on the school, rearranging the senior leadership team and building close ties with parents, staff and the governing body.
-She will celebrate 50 years of the school on its current site in June and will be officially inducted as headteacher at a mass in September.
+Mrs Gillin retired in August 2023.